-Section 3.
+MMLA Board Packet 6/10/24 Page 93 of 111 Section 3.
 Non-Disclosure of Proprietary Information.
-Except as specifically required by the Code, Court Order, discovery mandated by state or federal court rules or the Michigan Freedom of Information Act, the proprietary information and materials of CSP shall be held in strict confidence by the Academy.
+Except as specifically required by the Code, Court Order, discovery mandated by state or federal court rules, or the Michigan Freedom of Information Act, the proprietary information and materials of either party shall be held in strict confidence by the other party.
 Such proprietary information and materials must be clearly marked in order to be protected.
 CSP's educational materials and teaching techniques used by the Academy are subject to disclosure under the Code and the Freedom of Information Act.